-Garment workers in particular, says Asad, are forced to makes homes for themselves in densely-populated slums that surround the factories, while the few wealthy elite loom above the city in residential and office towers.
-As more and more bodies enter the city, citizens face the treat of daily life without electricity, gas, or running water.
+Garment workers in particular, says Asad, are forced to make homes for themselves in densely-populated settlements that surround the factories, while the few wealthy elite loom above the city in residential and office towers.
+As more and more people enter the city, citizens face the threat of daily life without electricity, gas, or running water.

 Asad notices these children out and about in daily life, but where he remembers frolicking with the neighborhood kids in his own youth, these days he finds youngsters playing only within the confines of their homes.
 Children, he has discovered, will invent and imagine games to play indoors, but their play is tinged with a degree of melancholy.
 For the most part, says Asad, they play alone.
 In many cases, they lack the physical space to cultivate friendships.